-Canberra-headquartered cloud services provider CloudCentral is listing on the Australian Stock Exchange via a reverse takeover, the company announced today.
+Canberra-headquartered cloud services provider CloudCentral is listing on the ASX via a reverse takeover, the company announced today.

 CloudCentral executed a reverse takeover of Dromana Estate Limited: Dromana Estate Limited (ASX:DMY) is acquiring 100 per cent of Cloud Central Pty Ltd and changing its name to 'CloudCentral Limited'.
 The takeover is subject to Dromana shareholder approval.
 Dromana will hold a general shareholder meeting on 23 May.